Overall Concept and Approach

 - The deliberate mainstreaming in project activities of traditionally marginalised groups; in particular women researchers and innovators, youth and the diaspora.

-- WP2 will facilitate the launch and implementation of new joint calls for proposals of European and African STI programme owners building on lessons learnt from the past and assuring among others sustainability of the ERAfrica Initiative (an ERA‐NET with Africa funded by the EU´s 7th RTD Framework Programme) (co-lead by JyU and DST).
+- WP2 facilitated the launch and implementation of new joint calls for proposals of European and African STI programme owners building on lessons learnt from the past and assuring among others sustainability of the ERAfrica Initiative (an ERA‐NET with Africa funded by the EU´s 7th RTD Framework Programme) (co-lead by JyU and DST).

-- WP4 supports the dissemination of activities in WPs 1, 2 and 3 as well as more broadly promoting Africa-EU-STI cooperation to a wider STI stakeholder community and assure communication among the various STI actors (co-lead by DLR and MESRS).
+- WP4 supported the dissemination of activities in WPs 1, 2 and 3 as well as more broadly promoting Africa-EU-STI cooperation to a wider STI stakeholder community and assure communication among the various STI actors (co-lead by DLR and MESRS).